SolubilityGroup/Solubility_Models_Library/README.md

 Solubility Models is a module of the Thermodinamic Solution Library for the calculation of fit parameters, statistics and graphical representation of calculated and experimental values of models such as :

 - Modified Apelblat
-- Vant Hoff
+- van't Hoff
-- Van't Hoff Yaws
+- Van't Hoff-Yaws
 - Modified Wilson
-- Buchowski Ksiazaczak (λh model)
+- Buchowski Ksiazaczak λh
 - NRTL
 - Wilson
 - Weilbull of two parameters